- Coreg is a medication used for the treatment of high blood pressure and heart failure.

 To the casual observer, Helena seemed entirely resigned, though not unduly unhappy, to her so-called predestined, etched-in-stone, and unmovable predicament.
 Although her weight issue bothered her endlessly, as did her troubled breathing, neither that nor her diabetes or hypertension worried her much.
 She thought of them as long-term issues, stuff to worry about “later”.
 Within herself though, and at times of inner crisis and turmoil, Helena was scared stiff that her heart condition would have her one day wake up stone dead.

-Her life changed drastically from that point on.
+Her life changed significantly from that point on.
 She went back to her doctor, the same doctor who’d diagnosed her with heart failure three years earlier, and shared her determination to start looking after herself.
-He printed on his computer a copy of the Dash Diet and gave it her, advising her that it was the best diet for weight control, and for lowering of her blood pressure.
+He printed on his computer a copy of the Dash Diet and gave it her, advising her that it was the best diet for weight control, and for lowering her blood pressure.
 In the one month that followed, she managed to lose 17 lbs. and another 15 lbs. in the subsequent month, and she started taking short walks at first, and then up to a daily mile after that.
 What was almost instantly rewarding was that her breathing issues seemed to have dissipated noticeably, and her wheezing had nearly gone altogether.

 At the time of her resolve, her doctor also increased her maintenance dose of the beta blocker drug Coreg from 20mg twice daily to 40mg twice daily.
-He advised her she might experience some resulting dizziness, and that she should not drive until she got accustomed and totally tolerated her new dose.
+He advised her she might experience some resulting dizziness, and that she should not drive until she got accustomed to and tolerated her new dose.

 Helena took to the Dash diet like a mouse to nuts.
 She continued with it, preparing herself daily meals with very little or no sodium at all and, together with her increased dosage of Coreg and regular exercise, the results were more than simply gratifying.
-She had taken a 180-degree change in attitude, greatly relishing what years she had left in her.
+She had undergone a 180-degree change in attitude, greatly relishing what years she had left in her.

-Over the months that followed, Helena lost more than 60 lbs., and her heart rate went down to a more reasonable level.
+Over the months that followed, Helena lost more than 60 lbs., and her heart rate dropped to a more reasonable level.
 She also started breathing almost normally again.
-These results compounded her resolve, giving her daily rewards for the new lifestyle she’d carved for herself.
+These results compounded her resolve, giving her daily reinforcement for the new lifestyle she’d carved for herself.
 She seemed on the way to recovery from her heart issues as well, although her cardiologist kept pressing her to continue with her healthy regimen and to keep taking her Coreg.
 He told her that she would probably have to take this beta blocker for the rest of her life.